sjtuyinjie/M3DGR/README.md

 > - Ithe dataset lacks external trigger between sensors, instead, we perform synchronization via software synchronization.

 ## 🔥 3.
 SLAM Benchmark
-- We have tested following cutting-edge methods on **M3DGR**🦄 dataset with well-tuned parameters. **We will release all these custom baseline codes upon paper acceptance!**
+- We have tested following cutting-edge methods on **M3DGR**🦄 dataset with well-tuned parameters. **We will release all these custom baseline codes upon paper acceptance!**.
+The testing configuration is detailed below:
 -
   - 💡 **Measurement**: